 Any questions or feedback?
 Contact us here.

 We also run regular 2 and 3-day workshops in Australia, in Europe and elsewhere.
 Have a look at our list of upcoming workshops.
 We usually advertise 3-4 months in advance with an Expression Of Interest survey to fill.
 Do not hesitate to contact us to run dedicated workshops for a specific data type your country at this address mixomics[at]math.univ-toulouse.fr (email for workshop enquiries only!).

 The mixOmics R package is organised into three main parts:

-- Statistical methodologies to analyze high throughput data
+- Statistical methodologies to analyse high throughput data

 - (s)PCA: (sparse) Principal Component Analysis as proposed by Shen and Huang 2008.